Olical/gh-pages-theme/README.md

 A clean concise theme for your GitHub projects from [Fublo](http://fublo.net).

+The theme uses skeleton to provide an adaptive layout so even looks great on mobile devices!

+It comes with a download button, syntax highlighting and a section at the bottom to credit your self with.

 # Installation

 To install the theme to the `gh-pages` branch of your repository just run the following line.
 Remember, this will create a new branch called `gh-pages` wiping any current branch called `gh-pages`.